malcolmking/climate-analyst-task/OPEN_DATA_PLAN.md

   and CSIRO's own [Data Access Portal](https://data.csiro.au/) are highly advisable (and likely required in regards to the CSIRO Data Access Portal).
-  The metadata in these entries should contain references to the data catalogue entry for the ACCESS-CM2 data prepared for the CMIP6 experiment SSP370, references to software for this post-processing code, the CCAM model and the ACCESS-CM2 model, to the Australian Climate Hazards project and to the specifications for the CMIP6 SSP370 experiment.
+  The metadata in these entries should contain references to the data catalogue entry for the ACCESS-CM2 data prepared for the CMIP6 experiment SSP370, references to software for this post-processing code, the CCAM model and the ACCESS-CM2 model, to the Australian Climate Hazards project and to the specifications for the CMIP6 SSP370 experiment (hopefully, all of these have their own entries in repositories with DOIs and following FAIR principles, or where at least metadata for each of these can be found).
 - **Adherence to common conventions**: In this case, at least [CF compliance](http://cfconventions.org/) for the post-processed netCDF files and, depending on the data catalogue, metadata meeting at least one of [ACDD](https://wiki.esipfed.org/Attribute_Convention_for_Data_Discovery_1-3) compliance, ISO19115-2 compliance, or compliance with the data catlogue's own metadata specifications.
 The post-processing code here should